-The proposed improvements to Broward Blvd. include the replacement of the bridge that spans I-95 and the South Florida Rail Corridor with a wider and higher bridge span, the provision of three through lanes of traffic with six foot wide sidewalks and seven foot wide bicycle lanes in each direction, and three interchange alternatives, which are further described below.
-The replacement of this bridge span is common to all three interchange alternatives and is being proposed to accommodate necessary turn lanes at the intersections as well as to provide an envelope for a future premium transit stop with connectivity between East-West service along Broward Blvd., and the many multi-modal transit service provided in the Broward Blvd.
-P&R Lot/Transit Station on the north and south sides of Broward Blvd.
-In each of the interchange alternatives the service interchange ramps are proposed for reconstruction to accommodate the wider and higher proposed bridge span.
-Most of the ingress and egress ramps are also proposed to include additional lanes to accommodate the forecasted 2040 year traffic.
+The proposed improvements to Broward Boulevard include the replacement of the bridge that spans I-95 and the SFRC with a wider and higher bridge span, the provision of three through lanes of traffic with six-foot wide sidewalks and seven-foot wide bicycle lanes in each direction, and three interchange alternatives, which are further described below.
+The replacement of this bridge span is common to all three interchange alternatives and is being proposed to accommodate necessary turn lanes at the intersections as well as to provide an envelope for a future premium transit stop with connectivity between East-West service along Broward Boulevard, and the many multimodal transit services provided in the Broward Boulevard Park-and-Ride Lot/Transit Station on the north and south sides of Broward Boulevard.
+In each of the interchange alternatives, the service interchange ramps are proposed for reconstruction to accommodate the wider and higher proposed bridge span.
+Most of the ingress and egress ramps are also proposed to include additional lanes to accommodate the forecasted 2040-year traffic.

 The proposed interchange alternatives include Tight Diamond, Displaced Left Turn, and Modified Displaced Left Turn.
 Each of these alternatives is described below.
-For each of these alternatives the northbound ingress to I-95 remains as a single lane access ramp.
+For each of these alternatives the northbound ingress to I-95 remains as a single lane flyover access ramp.

-2.4.2.1 Interchange Build Alternative 1 - Tight Diamond
+Interchange Build Alternative 1 - Tight Diamond

 The Tight Diamond Interchange is a compressed version of the diamond interchange designed to accommodate right-of-way constraints.
 The interchange consists of two closely spaced signalized intersections at the crossing of the ramp terminals.
-The key operational aspect of a Tight Diamond

-Interchange is signal coordination to ensure efficient progression of traffic and minimum storage of vehicles between the terminals.
+The key operational aspect of a Tight Diamond Interchange is signal coordination to ensure efficient progression of traffic and minimum storage of vehicles between the terminals.
 The existing interchange is a Tight Diamond Interchange and this alternative will improve the existing operation through the addition of turn lanes at the ramp terminal locations and optimization of the intersection signal timings.
-Specifically, one additional left turn lane is proposed for southbound ingress from Broward Blvd. to I-95 resulting in triple left turn lanes for traffic traveling westbound.
-An additional right turn lane is also proposed resulting in double right turn lanes for eastbound traffic on Broward Blvd.
-There are no proposed improvements to the northbound ingress ramps from Broward Blvd.
+Specifically, one additional left turn lane is proposed for southbound ingress from Broward Boulevard to I-95 resulting in triple left turn lanes for traffic traveling westbound.
+An additional right turn lane is also proposed resulting in double right turn lanes for eastbound traffic on Broward Boulevard.
+There are no proposed improvements to the northbound ingress ramps from Broward Boulevard.
+These improvements are illustrated in Figure 4.